NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 When `nuget.exe` needs credentials to authenticate with a feed, it looks for them in the following manner:

 1. Look for credentials in `NuGet.config` files.
-1. Use V2 plug-in credential providers subject to the ordering below.
+1. Use V2 plug-in credential providers
-1. Use V1 plug-in credential providers, subject to the ordering below.
+1. Use V1 plug-in credential providers
 1. NuGet then prompts the user for credentials on the command line.

 #### nuget.exe and V2 credential providers

-In version `4.8` NuGet defined an authentication plugin mechanism that works in all clients.
+In version `4.8` NuGet defined a new authentication plugin mechanism, hereafter referred to as V2 credential providers.
 For the installation and discovery of those providers, refer to [NuGet cross platform plugins](../reference/extensibility/NuGet-Cross-Platform-Plugins.md#plugin-installation-and-discovery).

 #### nuget.exe and V1 credential providers